noahzeisberg/nitro/README.md

 It's currently only tested on Windows, so we can't ensure any features to work on other systems.

 # How do I install it?
-Download the `Nitro-windows-amd64.exe` and the `setup.bat` file out of the (latest Release)[https://github.com/NoahOnFyre/Nitro/].
+Download the `Nitro-windows-amd64.exe` and the `setup.bat` file out of the [latest Release](https://github.com/NoahOnFyre/Nitro/).
 Open up a command prompt in your current directory and execute the following command.
 ```
 setup
 ```